source-separation/tutorial/book/approaches/deep/architectures.md

 masks.

+(architectures:chimera)=
 ### Chimera

 Chimera combines the Mask Inference and Deep Clustering architectures into a multi-task neural network.
 The net is trained to optimize both loss functions simultaneously.
 It does this by having a separate "head" for each loss.
-Each of these heads is
+Each of these heads is its own fully connected layer and activation with only one loss applied from the

 ## Waveform Systems

+(architectures:convtasnet)=
 ### ConvTasnet

+(architectures:waveunet)=
 ### Wave-U-Net

+(architectures:demucs)=
 ### Demucs